ghoomfrog/silili/README.md

 - *piki* is a backward flat hand bending backward, near the shoulder.
 - *ni* is pointing down and moving the hand up and down.
 - *aw* is a forward flat hand with all fingers touching, moving forward.
-- *taka* is a sideways flat hand with fingers pointing up, rotating left and right.
+- *takaj* is a sideways flat hand with fingers pointing up, rotating left and right.
 - *kun* is a silent finger snap.
 - *manka* is a downward flat hand moving outward to the hand-side of the body.
 - *tja* is an upward forward-pointing flat hand moving forward.